mohsin-ali08/Blogging-website-Express-Thoughts/README.md

 ## About

-**BlogNest** is a full-featured blogging platform that allows users to create, read, update, and delete blog posts.
+**BlogVerse** is a full-featured blogging platform that allows users to create, read, update, and delete blog posts.
 The platform is designed to be responsive and user-friendly, with a modern design and real-time updates.

 ## Features